esp-rs/esp-openthread/README.md

 This is only tested on ESP32-C6.
 Only very basic functionality is tested.

-There are no Rust-wrappers yet.
-You need to use the raw bindings. (like the example does)
+There are only few Rust-wrapper.
+Until everything is wrapped you need to use the raw bindings for more advanced functionality.

 ## Testing